Rousseff salutes Brazil protests, cities cut bus fares

 “My government hears the voices clamoring for change, my government is committed to social transformation,” Rousseff said.
 “Those who took to the streets yesterday sent a clear message to all of society, above all to political leaders at all levels of government.”

-Additional reporting by Pedro Fonseca and Jeferson Ribeiro; Editing by Mohammad Zargham
+Additional reporting by Pedro Fonseca, Peter Murphy and Jeferson Ribeiro; Editing by Mohammad Zargham and Bill Trott